Things to Do in Tianjin in November

 Best Activities in November

-Porcelain House and Five Great Avenues Architecture Walking
+Five Great Avenues Architecture Walking Routes

-Binhai Library and Modern District Exploration
+Binhai Library and Modern Tianjin District Tours

 November Events & Festivals